RAF Langar: Current use

 The airfield is relatively intact, with most of its wartime facilities still in use.
 The main runway (01/19) and NE/SW secondary (07/25) are still active and in use.
 The original technical site is still in use, along with both wartime T-2 hangars.
 Additional postwar hangars and a secondary maintenance site built to the northwest, along with many of the loop dispersal hardstands around the wartime perimeter track still exist.

+Parachuting

+In 1987, parachutist Adrian Rees fell 2,300ft, and his parachute never opened.